jkulawik/AmnesiaModManager/README.md

 Get the program (modmanger.exe) for your system from the releases section and place it in your Amnesia install folder (next to Amnesia.exe).

+# Changelog

+* 1.2.6: first public release
+* 1.3.0:
+  * Added support for hybrid custom stories added in Amnesia 1.5 (i.e. full conversions that are launched from the game)
+  * Add support for detecting custom stories downloaded from the Steam Workshop
+  * Improved mod description formatting (previously the app displayed raw description contents)
+  * Heavily restructured the app code to use proper Go conventions

 # Known issues

 On *some* Windows computers launching an FC stops the game registering mouse clicks.